3.4 Physical Inventory

 10. Reconciliation and Reporting

-Departments not meeting the inventory performance goals will be required to submit a corrective action plan, outlining in detail the steps they will take to improve performance in subsequent cycles going forward.
+Departments not meeting the inventory performance goals may be required to submit a corrective action plan, outlining in detail the steps they will take to improve performance in subsequent cycles going forward.
 Failure by a department to successfully meet the inventory performance goal may also result in a department’s physical inventory being performed more frequently than every two years.

 11. Final Reporting and Financial Adjustments

-At the conclusion of the two-year cycle, items not located will be declared unaccounted in the SFA property management database.
+At the conclusion of the two-year cycle, items not located will be declared unaccounted in the SFA database.
 Overall University results are analyzed and final reports generated.
 Inventory results of government-owned property are provided to the cognizant sponsor representatives per the terms of each accountable agreement.

 Should Government-owned assets remain unaccounted at the conclusion of the inventory period the Sponsor will be notified.
 A corrective action plan is submitted with a request for relief of accountability in compliance with Federal Acquisition Regulations (FAR) regulations and terms and conditions of the award.
 If a Government-owned asset reported as unfound is later located, the sponsor will be notified and the property record reactivated.
 Adjustments to the property record will be made in accordance with Sponsor directives.